lukezhg/lukezhg.github.com/source/_posts/2013-08-19-modeling-activities-and-reflection.markdown

 title: "Modeling activities and reflection"
 date: 2013-08-19 23:24
 comments: true
-categories: "teaching"
+categories: "教学"
-tags: [en,UGA, Modeling]
+tags: [list,resources,en,UGA, modeling]
 ---
 Recently I attended Dr Luft's class Methods of Science Teaching.
 I am becoming more and more interested in Modeling activities and I want to make a collection of these activities.